JulienPeloton/s4cmb/README.rst

 Coming soon: dockerfile :-)

-Examples
+Quick examples
 ===============
 You can find notebooks describing how to use basic functionalities of s4cmb in the folder jupyter_doc.

-We also provide a full example for using the package on clusters.
+We also provide a quick end-to-end example for using the package with MPI.
 Try to run (you will need the package mpi4py)

 ::